Joseph Birdsell: Later career

 Birdsell completed his doctoral degree at Harvard in 1941.

 After teaching briefly at the State College of Washington, he served as an Army Air Corps officer in World War II.
 He taught anthropology at UCLA from 1948 until his retirement in 1974, continuing his research, and writing many articles and a widely used textbook on human evolution.
 He was an associate editor of the American Journal of Physical Anthropology from 1948 to 1951.
 His lifework was summarised in a monograph published in 1993 by Oxford University Press.

-Birdsell was awarded a Guggenheim Fellowship in 1946, and several of his field seasons in the Australia were financed by the Carnegie Corporation.
+Birdsell was awarded a Guggenheim Fellowship in 1946, and several of his field seasons in Australia were financed by the Carnegie Corporation.
 He had a productive 50-year collaboration with Tindale.
 He also collaborated with U.S. physical anthropologist Earnest Hooton, who was professor at Harvard when he was a graduate student.

 Birdsell conducted further research in Australia from 1952 to 1954 and in 1973, "revisiting many of the people examined in the earlier expedition, as well as their descendants, and extending into northern and southern Western Australia and western South Australia".